-- M4.2 When making compliance or non-compliance statements, the specification and any relevant clauses within it should be unambiguously identified in the calibration certificate or test report. - M4.3 There may be cases where the uncertainty attainable for a given test or calibration is larger than the specification for the item under consideration.
+- M3.2 When making conformity or nonconformity statements, the specification and any relevant clauses within it should be unambiguously identified in the calibration certificate or test report. - M3.3 There may be cases where the uncertainty attainable for a given test or calibration is larger than the specification for the item under consideration.
 Such situations should be subject to the contract arrangements between the laboratory and its customer.
-A statement regarding compliance should not be given under these circumstances but a note should be included indicating those uncertainties associated with the measured values that are greater than the required specifications.
+A statement regarding conformity should generally not be given under these circumstances.